All Episodes

 I will tell you this.

-I I always say every time I want to whine in life or complain in life, and I don't let my kids get away with that either.
+I always say every time I want to whine in life or complain in life, and I don't let my kids get away with that either.

-Um I uh because they had it so much harder.
+Because they had it so much harder.

-But in the end, it defines you like if you take away people's struggles in life, and that's what I don't like about socialism, because that you you're literally robbing them of the opportunity to dig down deep within themselves and pull out stuff that they never thought was possible or even knew existed within them.
+Like if you take away people's struggles in life, and that's what I don't like about socialism, because you're literally robbing them of the opportunity to dig down deep within themselves and pull out stuff that they never thought was possible or even knew existed within them.

-I agree with you, you know, and that the answers in life, if you have a God-centered life, you have a pathway to follow, and you can actually overcome all these obstacles and even make it a stepping stone to encourage other people.
+I agree with you, you know, and that the answers, basic answers in life, if you have a God-centered life, you have a pathway to follow, and you can actually overcome all these obstacles and even make it a stepping stone to encourage other people.

-And that's what I've been trying to do all my life, Sean, just to help other people who are going through tough times, rather than complain and blame somebody else.
+And that's what I've been trying to do all my life, Sean, just to help other people who are going through tough times rather than complain and blame somebody else.

 Look, look to God.